Knowledge, Skills, and Abilities

 - Researched chat solutions for integration into product

-- Achieved excellent call handle times while maintaining high customer satisfaction ratings
+- Achieved excellent call handle times and first-call resolution rates while maintaining high customer satisfaction ratings

 - Identified and resolved any issue preventing connection to the internet or wireless networks (computers, smartphones, tablets, game consoles, e‑readers, printers, media devices, routers, etc.)

 - Analyzed and fixed problems with Windows and Mac systems and applications